OpenClassrooms/ServiceProxy/README.md

 <a name="install-nocomposer"/>

 ## Usage
-### Instanciation
+### Instantiation

-If you plan to use ServiceProxy in a Symfony2 project, checkout the [ServiceProxyBundle](http://github.com/openclassrooms/ServiceProxyBundle).
+If you plan to use ServiceProxy in a Symfony2 project, check out the [ServiceProxyBundle](http://github.com/openclassrooms/ServiceProxyBundle).
-The bundle provide an easy configuration for this library.
+The bundle provides an easy configuration option for this library.

 #### Basic
 ##### Factory